bashfulrobot/Talos-booter/README.md

 # Talos-booter

-Terraform module for creating Talos Linux clusters on libvirt/KVM.
+Terraform module for bootstrapping Talos Linux VMs on libvirt/KVM for Omni deployment.

 ## Summary

-Creates a complete Talos Linux cluster environment with configurable control plane and worker nodes, networking, and multi-disk support.
-Designed for lab and testing environments, ready for provisioning with Omni.
+Boots VMs with Talos Linux ISO images, creating an infrastructure foundation ready to be provisioned and managed by Omni.
+Provides configurable control plane and worker nodes with networking and multi-disk support.
+The VMs boot from the ISO and await Omni to deploy and configure the actual Talos cluster.

 ## Prerequisites